 If you have one of these devices, please remove it permanently from UM property.
 Please know that you will not be able to have it in campus housing and if it is found, you will be asked to remove it from UM property or face disciplinary action.

 Please report lost keys immediately to the University Villages Office.
-We do not charge to replace a lost key, however if you don’t find the key by the time you vacate the apartment, we will charge a re-key fee of $35 for each exterior door.
+We do not charge to replace a lost key, however, if you don’t find the key by the time you vacate the apartment, we will charge a re-key fee of $35.00 for each exterior door.
 You may have the apartment re-keyed when you lose a key or wait until you move out.
-If you don’t return the correct number of keys when you move out, we will charge $35 per exterior door to re-key the apartment immediately.
+If you don’t return the correct number of keys when you move out, we will charge $35.00 per exterior door to re-key the apartment immediately.
 Keys are the sole responsibility of the tenant who checks them out.

-Residents should immediately report any missing property to their Community Assistant, providing a complete description of the items and their value, where they were located, when was the last time the item was seen and is any person suspected of the theft.
+Residents should immediately report any missing property to their Community Assistant, provide a complete description of the items and their value, where they were located, when the last time the items were seen, and if any person is suspected of the theft.
 Any theft should also be reported to the UM Police Department.

 You are responsible at all times for the actions of your children and guests.
-Report any security problems or vandalism to the Office of Public Safety, 243-6131 and to the University Villages Office, 243-6030.
+Report any security problems or vandalism to the UM Police Department at (406) 243-6131, and to the University Villages Office at (406) 243-6030.

 Fish, in 10-gallon tanks or less, are the only pet allowed in the residence halls, University Villages, and Lewis and Clark Village.
 All other animals, except certified Service Animals, of any kind are strictly prohibited in the residence halls and apartments.
 This includes pets belonging to guests.
 Pets will not be permitted to "visit" or be on the premises for any reason.

 Exceptions will be made for individuals requiring a service or companion animal.
-This request must go through the Disability Services for Students Office located at the Lommasson Center 154.
-This request must be submitted and approved, prior to the animal being at the residence hall or apartment.
+This request must go through the Disability Services for Students Office located in the Lommasson Center in room 154.
+This request must be submitted and approved prior to the animal being at the residence hall or apartment.

 Telephone & Email